 For speed control in AC machines the voltage and frequency must vary in unison.
 See AC motor speed control.
 In open loop systems the operating point is set by a speed reference and the equilibrium speed is determined by the load torque.
 A closed loop system allows a fixed speed to be set.
 This requires a tachogenerator to provide a feedback of the actual speed for comparison with the desired speed.
 If there is a difference, an error signal is generated to bring the actual speed into line with the reference speed by adjusting both the voltage and the frequency so as to eliminate the speed difference.

-See also brushless DC motor speed control.
+See also brushless DC motor speed control and examples of generator speed controls.

 - Volts/Hertz Control